caseyscarborough/github-activity/README.md

 github-activity
 ===============

-A JavaScript module to read and render a user's public github activity as HTML.
+This repository is a JavaScript module to read and render a user's public GitHub activity as HTML.

-This javascript reads the public activity returned by ``http://github.com/username.json`` as jsonp and renders it either to a default or given html template.
+This Javascript reads the public activity returned by `http://github.com/username.json` as jsonp and renders it either to a default or given html template.

 Dependencies